chr1shr/vdropimpact/README.md

 Understanding how liquid drops impact and splash on contact with solid surfaces has been the subject of scientific research for over a century.
-Experiments performed by Worthington in 1877 demonstrated the wide variety of patterns formed by drops falling on a plate, even before the invention a flash photography [1].
+Experiments performed by Worthington in 1877 demonstrated the wide variety of patterns formed by drops falling on a plate, even before the invention of flash photography [1].
 Since then, drop impact has been the subject of a wide range of theoretical, computational, and experimental studies [2].